lizhanmit/java-design-patterns/README.md

 ### Open/Close Principle

+- This principle is essential for adding flexibility to your codebase and improving code maintenance.
 - Avoid change in the existing code when requirements change.
 Instead, extend the existing functionality by adding new code to meet the new requirements.
 - Your classes or methods should be open for extension but closed for modification.
 - You should be able to extend a class's or method's behavior, without modifying it.